Advanced search

 Immunogenicity

 Anti-drug antibody (ADA) incidence (seroconverted ADA or boosted ADA from pre-existing level) were low, and when present, had no noticeable impact on the PK/PD, efficacy, or safety profile of pegcetacoplan.
-Throughout Study APL2-302, 2 out of 80 patients developed anti-pegcetacoplan peptide antibodies.
-Both patients also tested positive for neutralizing antibody (NAb).
+Throughout studies APL2-302 and APL2-308, 3 out of 126 patients who were exposed to pegcetacoplan had confirmed positive anti-pegcetacoplan peptide antibodies.
+All 3 patients also tested positive for neutralising antibody (NAb).
 NAb response had no apparent impact on PK or clinical efficacy.
-Six out of 80 patients developed anti-PEG antibody incidence; 2 were seroconversions and 4 were treatment-boosted.
+Eighteen out of 126 patients developed anti-PEG antibodies; 9 were seroconversions and 9 were treatment-boosted.

 Reporting of suspected adverse reactions